thomasgstewart/machine-learning-1-fall-2024/modules/01b-left-hand-side-of-equation.md

 ## E

-Identify an example in the literature of modeling using the log relative odds.
+Identify an example in the literature of modeling using the log relative odds **for an ordinal outcome**.
 Summarize the primary outcome and primary research question.

 ## F